EmmanuelEkwebelem/PssP_Enhancements/README.md

-# HHA 504 - Assignment # 7
+# HHA 504 - Assignment #9

-This repository represents the completion of HHA 504 Assignment #7
+This repository represents the completion of HHA 504 Assignment #9

 Instructions:

-Create a new github repo called PssP in your github
+Create a new github repo called PssP_Enhancements in your github

-Copy the code (files, folders, subfolders) from Part6_CRUD in our HHA-504-2022 repo (https://github.com/hantswilliams/HHA-504-2022/tree/main/Part6_CRUD)

-Re-create your own cloud-managed mysql database (either in GCP or Azure) or re-use one if you already have one running, and execute the scripts located in Part5_DBs to create some testing data (https://github.com/hantswilliams/HHA-504-2022/tree/main/Part5_DBs)

-Then create your .ENV file with the proper credentials/keys so the flask PssP app nows how to connect to the database

-Then update the PssP code in the following ways:
-- Include in at least 3 additional patient demographic fields that are displayed in the /patients and patient details views (note, you may need to update your SQL schema depending on what you decide to use or not use)
-- Update the EDIT functionality to include the ability to also edit the 3 new fields in the edit modal window dialogue
-- Update the NEW PATIENT functionality to include the ability to also include the 3 new fields in the new patient modal window dialogue
-- OPTIONAL: attempt to replicate the 'EDIT' functionality within the medications detail view; I have provided the code currently within conditions, try and create a similar process

-Include a new folder in the repo called IMAGES - this folder should contain the following screen shots:
-- Screen shot of the app running on your browser on the /patients list page, showing dummy patients with the newly added demographics
-- Screen shot of the app running on your browser on one of the patient details pages - showing some dummy patient details with the newly added demographics
-- Screen shot of the updated modal window for EDITING a patient from the /patients list view
-- Screen shot of the updated modal window for the NEW PATIENT action from the /patients list view
+Update the landing page to look more like a fake patient portal

+Create another new account type called: care provider.
+The care provider should have permissions to edit existing patients There should be a new endpoint for creating this account type; and a new dropdown field value within SQL for account_type

+Enable edit functionality for profile Should be able to update email, username

+Record a Video (e.g., Zoom recorded to the cloud, provide me with link + password) that provides me with a demo of what you were able to accomplish, and what troubles you encounter